crate/crate/docs/concepts/clustering.rst

    versions 4.x and above `determine quorum size automatically
    <https://crate.io/docs/crate/howtos/en/latest/clustering/multi-node-setup.html#master-node-election>`_.

-A minimum number of nodes (referred as a *quorum*) needs to configured to ensure that in case of a network partition (when some nodes become unavailable) the cluster can elect a master node.
+A minimum number of nodes (referred as a *quorum*) needs to be configured to ensure that in case of a network partition (when some nodes become unavailable) the cluster can elect a master node.